 To complete the processing of your claim, we must have a fully completed Claim Form from each beneficiary, one certified death certificate and other documents as appropriate for the claim.

 Please be sure to enter all annuity contract numbers on the Claim Form.
-Information about the deceased is necessary for purposes of identification.
 Please do not send the original contracts.